-Here, the system input is $\boldsymbol{u} = [v{lw}, v{rw}]^T$, which are the speeds of the left and right wheels, respectively.
-Note: these speeds refer to the rate of forward motion of the vehicle in [m/s] at the left and right sides of the robot due to the wheels rotating, but are not the angular velocities of the wheels themselves.
+Here, the system input is $\mathbf{u} = [v, \dot{\theta}]^T$.
 Skeleton code to simulate a robot performing these dynamics is provided in the software_examples section of the course web page in me586_braitenberg.ipynb.
 In addition to performing the iteration simulation, the software includes a number of functions that compute various aspects of the simulation (Figure 2).
 In this exercise, you will implement vehicles 2a and 2b, COWARD and AGGRESSIVE, as well as vehicle 4.

-- (a) The function robot_dynamics in that file computes \dot{q} (Equation 1).
+- 1. The function robot_dynamics in that file computes \dot{q} (Equation 1).
 Please update it to include these dynamics (filling in missing parts between the ###'s).
 Next, update the function environment so that it correctly computes the distance from the light source to the robot's sensors.
 For these robots, you must compute distances to the light source for two sensors placed on either side of the robot.
 Note that your code must calculate where the light sensors are by computing where the vehicle is and how it is oriented (by using its state).
 You have some flexibility to decide where on the vehicle the light sensors are (e.g. front or middle), but they must be on the sides somewhere to get the desired behavior.
 Lastly, you must implement light_response, which causes the speed of your robot's two wheel velocities to vary in inverse proportion to the distance to the light source.
 Note that your dynamics must incorporate the ability of the robot to rotate ($\dot{\theta} \neq 0$) because of a difference in velocity of your two wheels.
-Knowing the robot's width and wheel speed, you can compute its rotation rate. - (b) Next, you will implement vehicle 4.
+Knowing the robot's width and wheel speed, you can compute its rotation rate. - 2.
+Next, you will implement vehicle 4.
 For this robot, you will need to implement an additional feature in your vehicle 2 code in the light_response function.
 Your new function will produce a non-monotonic wheel velocity response to an input light reading intensity I, where I is inversely proportional to the distance to the light source.
 One possible function is a Gaussian function of I that varies according to where μ and σ are the center and width of the Gaussian function, respectively.
 By adjusting μ and σ , see if you can get this robot to perform some sort of interesting motion around the light source.
 Note: you may discover that his robot's behavior can be very tricky to reason about!
 You are also invited to explore other functions, but this is not required.